top of page

 Textile Art between Nature, Critique, and Transformation

 I work at the intersection of painting, drawing, and textile craftsmanship.
-Through tufting, embroidery, and weaving, I transform used fabrics, paper, and yarn into dense, organically growing textures.
-The materials are cut, torn, reconnected, and rewoven – a creative process that embodies both decay and renewal.
+Through weaving, embroidery, tufting and punch needle, I transform used fabrics, paper and yarn into dense, organically growing textures.
+The materials are cut and torn, stitched and rewoven, a creative process that embodies both decay and renewal.

-The tension between nature and culture, cycles and stagnation, becoming and fading plays a big role in my work.
+The tension between nature and culture and the cycles of life play a big role in my work.
 Textile techniques, traditionally associated with craft, become a language of art for me – powerful, fragile, and reflective.

 In my work, natural observation, material research, and social critique are woven into layered visual narratives.